mstelles/ex294/README.md

 ```

 #### 20. Create the ```motd_with_condition.yaml``` playbook to configure motd on:
-  - Set "hosts: all" in the play book as the selection must be made based on contitions.
+  - Set "hosts: all" in the playbook as the selection must be made based on contitions.
   - webservers with "This is a webserver node\n".
   - prod1 with "This is a prod1 node\n".